Internal Links

 My AE 'scopes were good telescopes but real beasts to haul around the sky.
 After I

-14" at some point...I am always happy to answer queries about choosing
+that were lighter and easier to use....I am always happy to answer queries about choosing

 and buying telescopes...indeed, I generally get many e-mails a week on